3SnipeOfficial/3Snipe/README.md

 ## What version of .NET core do I need?
 You need .NET core 3.1, downloadable at https://dotnet.microsoft.com/download/dotnet-core/3.1.

-## Where do I download?
+## Where do I download 3Snipe?
-It depends on what platform.
+It depends on your platform, however all the download links are currently dead.
+Please wait for a fix.

 [Windows x64](https://ci.appveyor.com/api/projects/tygamer1to7/3snipe/artifacts/bin/win-x64.zip)